 The four futures give us insight into how my two guiding questions are connected.
 I intentionally did not specify what exactly is “special” about a human being.
 We tend to frame discussions about technological development in terms of an attempt to replicate important human traits—general intelligence, for instance.
 But the development also takes place on the back of the drive for profit.
 Our special traits are, at bottom, viewed as commodities.
 Companies are seeking to replicate them in technologies because it serves their financial best interest.
 In the eyes of the market, where the creation of machines takes place, all that matters about a human is its capacity for labor.
 The rest only gets in the way.
 So if a job can be done by a machine, all the better for the owner.
 The logic of automation makes perfect business sense.

-The conclusion, then, is that it is difficult, and maybe impossible, to think about “special human traits” in a way that doesn’t cast them as tools for economic advantage.
+The conclusion is that, at least within the discussion of technology, it is difficult, and maybe impossible, to think about “special human traits” in a way that doesn’t cast them as tools for economic advantage.
 We find evidence for this in the fact that many people genuinely struggle to imagine what they would do if they weren’t forced to sell their labor.
-Meaning, purpose, and value in life—the actualization of the special human spirit—is intimately tied to being a cog in a machine.
+Meaning, purpose, and value in life—the actualization of the human spirit—is intimately tied to being a cog in a machine, literally and figuratively.

 This brings us again to the question of creative responsibility.
 Is it wrong to create machines that are unaware of their status as forced laborers, unable to conceive of alternatives to their unfree, alienated state of being?
 It is not a question for the future.
 We are making the machines now.
 Some are silicon, metal, and plastic.
 Some are humans.